arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 ### `status.progress: string`

-Progress info of the uploading and downloading process
+Progress info of the uploading and downloading process.

 Required: false